How To Solve Damp Problems In Houses

 As we live in a relatively wet climate, problems caused by excessive moisture are relatively common in UK property.

-If you own or are considering buying a property, knowing to how to solve damp issues in houses can be very important.
-After all, if it is left untreated it can cause serious structural issues.
+If you own or are considering buying a property, knowing about solving damp issues in houses can be very important.
+After all, if it’s left untreated it can cause serious structural issues.
+Not to speak of the health hazard it poses.

 The first thing you may notice when walking into a property with serious damp or mould issues is the smell.

 Dark mould spots on walls are a dead giveaway, as are yellowish stains.
-In fact, anything that looks like water marks on a wall could well be damp.
+In fact, anything that looks like watermarks on a wall could well be damp.
+You might also find salt deposits on the wall, which is a sign that water is coming in.

 Let’s take a look at each one in turn…